WHAT IS THE RED BULL RAMPAGE?

 MOUNTAIN BIKING ON THE WORLD’S BIGGEST STAGE

 With a collective deep breath, the first rider of the day, Brett Rheeder took his first run at 10:00 am.
 I don’t think a person can really understand the physics of what happens in this little area of the desert on this particular day.
-Until you are able to see it for yourself – it is something to put on the bucket list.
+Until you are able to see it for yourself .
+Red Bull Rampage is something to put on the bucket list.

 Can you name all the pros shown below?
 Click on each image to show the rider’s name.

 These professional athletes are some of the nicest guys in any sport.
 I think all the kids were levitating (and maybe some of the dads).
-This year was the largest year for the kids, with most of the Outlaw Bike Team present, as well as a ton of other groms running around, for the sport of freeride mountain biking, it looks like a promising future.
+This year was the largest year for the Red Bull Rampage with kids, with most of the Outlaw Bike Team present.
+Additionally, there were ton of other groms running around.
+For the sport of freeride mountain biking, the future looks promising.
 The moms had just as much fun, although as we were watching all of this unfold, we could not help think that maybe our kids some day will be the ones in the start gate.

 A MOM’S WORRY NEVER GOES AWAY